karta0898098/url-shortener/README.md

 ### TODO

 The database can choose NoSQL.
-According Shoten url data scheme not have complex query or relationships, using NoSQL such as DynamoDB or MongoDB is better suitable than a relational database..
+According Shoten url data scheme not have complex query or relationships, using NoSQL such as DynamoDB or MongoDB is better suitable than a relational database.

 for example: